lettre/lettre.rs/content/post/lettre-0-10.md

 ---
-title: "lettre 0.10"
+title: "towards lettre 1.0"
-description: "Towards lettre 0.10"
+description: "towards lettre 1.0"
 date: "2020-05-31"
 ---

-## What is `lettre`?
+## what is `lettre`?

 Lettre provides an email client for Rust programs, to allow easily sending emails from Rust applications with the following focuses